Harvard-PRINCESS/Cassiopea-Release/README.md

 ```

 # IMPORTANT!
-Depending on the performance of z3 on your machine, expect a full run to take between 3 and ?? hours.
+Depending on the performance of z3 on your machine, expect a full run to take between 10 minutes and several hours.

 ## Contact: